wp-plugins/ooyala-video-browser/readme.txt

 Tags: embedding, video, embed, portal, ooyala
 Requires at least: 2.5
 Tested up to: 2.6
-Stable tag: 1.2
+Stable tag: 1.3

 Easy embedding of videos for the Ooyala Video Platform.
 Ported from jovelstefan's excellent embedded video plugin.

 == Installation ==

 Copy the subfolder "ooyala-video-browser" with all included files into the "wp-content/plugins" folder of WordPress.
-Edit the file called ooyalaajax.php and change the lines at the top to use your Backlot pcode and secret code.
+Edit the file called config.php and change the lines at the top to use your Backlot pcode and secret code.
 Save this file.
 You will find your pcode and secret code under Account -> Developers in Backlot.

 Then go to the menu "Administration" > "Plugins" and activate it.